Kushan-Sankalpa/Real_Time_Ticketing_System/README.md

     - **Initial Tickets**: Input the number of tickets to add to the pool initially.
     - **Number of Vendors**: Enter the number of vendor threads to simulate.
     - **Number of Customers**: Enter the number of customer threads to simulate.

-- **Save or Load Configuration**:
+3. **Save or Load Configuration**:
-    - You can save the current configuration to a JSON file or load an existing configuration.
+    - You can save the current configuration to a JSON file or load an existing configuration based on your preference.

-#### Configuration via UI:
+#### Configuration via GUI:

-1. ** Run the Springboot Application
+1. **Run the Backend Application**:
-    -  - Right-click on the `ServerApplication` class and select `Run 'ServerApplication.main()'`.
+    - Ensure the Spring Boot backend is running by following the [Backend Setup](#backend-setup-spring-boot) steps.

 2. **Access the Frontend**:
-    - Open your web browser and navigate to `http://localhost:5176`.
+    - Open your web browser and navigate to `http://localhost:5173`.

 3. **Fill Out the Configuration Form**:
     - **Ticket Release Rate**: Enter the interval (in milliseconds) at which vendors release tickets.